 Explora Journeys vs the Ritz-Carlton Yacht Collection: I sell both.
 Here's when each wins.

 The Ritz-Carlton went to sea on intimate yachts: the 298-guest Evrima and the larger Ilma and Luminara.
-Like Four Seasons Yachts, it offers the hotel name you trust at the most exclusive scale.
+Like Four Seasons Yachts, it puts the hotel name you trust at the most exclusive scale.
 Explora is the larger, design-led, better-value option.
-Here's the honest read on which fits you.
+Here's how I read which fits you.

 Pick Explora if…